ellysh/video-game-bots/InGameBots/example.md

 ```
 CMP DWORD PTR DS:[ESI+4], 4
 ```
 The comparison between the integer of the DWORD type at the "ESI + 4" address and the "4" value is happened here. **ESI** is the source index [CPU register](http://www.eecg.toronto.edu/~amza/www.mindsec.com/files/x86regs.html).
 ESI is always used in pair with the **DS** register.
 The DS register holds a base address of the data segment.
 The ESI register equals to the "04FC0000" address in our case.
-You can find this value in the upper-right sido of the debugger window, which contains current values of all CPU registers.
+You can find this value in the upper-right side of the debugger window, which contains current values of all CPU registers.
 This is a common practice to hold an object address in the ESI register.
 Let us inspect the disassembled code below the breakpoint line.

 You can see these lines that are started at the "03668DE0" address:
 ```